Open Ownership Register licence terms

 - You are not permitted to use Register if you do not obey these terms.

 Even though we do not claim to own intellectual property rights in the individual entries in the Register, in jurisdictions where they apply, we own intellectual property rights, including a database right, in the Register as a whole.
-We make the Register available under the Open Database License, which imposes various “share alike” and attribution conditions on you.
+We make the Register available under the Open Data Commons Attribution License, which imposes an attribution condition on you.

 - Where we have obtained that information from an official source, intellectual property in the source considered as a database, and in its contents, may belong to the official body from which we have obtained it, or to other person or persons.
 In many cases, it may be impractical or impossible for us to discover what rights might exist and who might own them.

 - In consequence, we make no promises that any particular way in which you may wish to use data obtained from the Register is lawful, whether in our jurisdiction or yours.
 You should always check the conditions imposed by the official source from which we have obtained the data.
 We will make sure that a link to each source is provided so that you may do this.

 - Where data has been supplied to us through our site or an API by someone who has signed up to our contributor terms (see under “Contributions”) below, we permit you to use any such data under the same licence as the rest of our website.

 - You are forbidden from using any data obtained from the Danish Central Business Register for unsolicited marketing.
 If you permit others to use any such data, you must impose a similar set of conditions on their use of the data as we have imposed on you.
 Further detail available from the Danish Central Business Register.